dfd-tud/deda/README.md

 If there are really no tracking dots, you can print the calibration page (`deda_anonmask_create -w`) with another printer and use the mask for your own one.
 You can use the anonymised version of the tracking dots or just copy them (`deda_anonmask_create --copy`).
 See chapter "Anonymise a document for printing".

+##### Install Error: command 'x86_64-linux-gnu-gcc' failed with exit status 1

+This may be caused by the eel dependency which is needed for the GUI.
+Try `$ sudo apt-get install build-essential autoconf libtool pkg-config python3.6-dev gcc && pip3 install --user eel`